qivaijar/RefineMyWords/README.md

 ## How It Works

 RefineMyWords takes user input text, pass it through a machine learning pipeline, and returns a polished, refined version with improved grammar and clarity.

+## How to access?

+To test out this app, please visit the Hugging Face Space using [this link](https://huggingface.co/spaces/qivaijar/RefineMyWords).
+Please note that the first request may take slightly longer (approximately 50 seconds to 1 minute) to process as the service is not live during periods of inactivity and requires time to start up for the initial request.
+Subsequent requests should process without any delays.